snowflakemake/SpotifyScheduler/README.md

 - See the Spotify Connect devices available to your account
 - Pick a device, supply media (URI, share link, or ID), and choose either an ISO timestamp or a date/time pair
 - Schedule the OS-level job (`--system-schedule` is used under the hood) from the browser
+- Review existing scheduled jobs in the sidebar and cancel any you no longer need

 Set `FLASK_SECRET_KEY` if you need to override the default development secret.
 The web app reuses your existing Spotipy credentials and token cache; make sure those environment variables remain set when you launch it.
 The server binds to `0.0.0.0` so other devices on the network can reach it; set `PORT` or `FLASK_DEBUG=1` via environment variables if you need a different port or debug mode.
 Only expose the app on trusted networks, as there is no authentication layer built in.